-Root tears of the medial meniscus are a very unique tear.
-Repairing a root tear of the medial meniscus requires an entirely different approach than a traditional meniscal repair.
-Root tears which occur after a traumatic episode usually require a root repair, whereas the more common degenerative root tears might not require a repair.
-This article will discuss what root tears of the meniscus are and the thought process behind how we might treat them.
+A root tear of the medial meniscus is a very unique tear.
+Repairing a root tear of the medial meniscus requires a very different approach than a traditional meniscal repair.
+Root tears which occur after trauma will require a surgical root repair.
+This is in contrast to the more common degenerative root tear which will not typically require a repair.
+This article will discuss what root tears of the meniscus are and the thought process behind how we recommend treating them.

 The meniscus is a c-shaped cartilage cushion in the knee joint.
 It functions as a shock absorber and a stabilizer.
 Tears of the meniscus are very common.
 Root tears are not very common.
 It is very important that your doctor be well versed in root tears since they behave much differently than a typical meniscus tear.